tarwn/lessthandot-hugo/blogs/content/posts/2009-12-10-silverlight-partial-classing-a-webservic.md

 Hey Folks,

 <p style="text-indent: 30pt;">
-  Just ran into this minor quirk today, figured I&#8217;d share the solution.
+  Just ran into this minor quirk today, figured I'd share the solution.
 I have a Webservice that returns an array of a class defined on the server.
 On the client side, I wanted to extend that class to link it to some GUI elements.
 Enter the partial class.
-If you haven&#8217;t played with Partial Classes before, I&#8217;d recommend checking them out.
+If you haven't played with Partial Classes before, I'd recommend checking them out.
 It allows you to build additional functionality into any class.
 Not by inheriting from a base, but actually extending that class without creating a new one.
 Anyways, I wound up with the following:
 </p>

 ```vbnet